 I am sick of screens.
 My phone, my laptop, my TV – all of them.
 So I’m leaving them behind and venturing to the Cotswolds to spend a few days at The Fish, part of the 400-acre estate that also plays home to Dormy House.
 While the main hotel has some divine rooms, we’re opting to stay in one of the (conveniently socially-distanced) Hilly Huts, nestled further in the grounds in an attempt to really ‘get back to nature’.
 That’s not to say we’ll be fending for ourselves.
 The huts come with their own private hot tubs (yes please) and still receive the same extensive room service menu - that is, if you don’t fancy heading to the bar to try their new slider menu which we definitely do.
 Guests can also utilise all of Dormy House’s lovely spa and treatment facilities, and there’s plenty of things to be doing to earn your relaxation time from a stroll to Broadway Tower to erm, a slightly less taxing visit to glorious Daylesford.
 I’m rather excited to enjoy some fresh air and some screen-free time, maybe except for one photo – because if I didn’t ‘gram it, did it even really happen?

 I often feel like ‘everyone’ has gone to Soho Farmhouse except me.
 My colleague (and dear friend) Phoebe refers to it simply as ‘Farmhouse’, as though it were as much of a landmark as The Shard and impossible to confuse with the many other farmhouses up and down the country.
 But - as with most things - her approach in this instance is entirely correct.
 While the UK is abound with farmhouses, there’s only one Soho Farmhouse and thus the simplification of its name comes without the bewilderment of her peers.
-Anyway, I shall have to find a new vacuous lamentation because I’m actually - FINALLY - going to Soho Farmhouse in September.
+Anyway, I shall have to find a new vacuous lamentation because I’m actually - FINALLY - going to Soho Farmhouse in due course.
 Once there, my priorities include getting at least two treatments at Cowshed, having my first indoor-outdoor pool experience and dialling for cocktails from the hot tub.
 After that, I’ll probably spend an inordinate amount of time wandering around aimlessly before eventually deciding where and what to eat.
 To finish?
 Boisterousness in the nearby luxury shopping outlet Bicester Village.
 I am so excited.